Autodesk 123D

 Autodesk 123D was a suite of hobbyist CAD and 3D modelling tools created by Autodesk.
 It is similar in scope to Trimble SketchUp and is based on Autodesk Inventor.
 As well as the more basic drawing and modelling capabilities it also has assembly and constraint support and STL export.
 Available for the software is also a library of ready-made blocks and objects.

-Autodesk worked in collaboration with three companies (Ponoko, Techshop and 3D Systems) to make the software capable creating physical objects from designs using 3D printing technology.
+Autodesk worked in collaboration with three companies (Ponoko, Techshop and 3D Systems) to make the software capable of creating physical objects from designs using 3D printing technology.

 The 123D apps were discontinued by Autodesk beginning November 2016 and completing March 2017.
 The tools in the 123D suite were replaced by Tinkercad, Fusion 360, and ReCap Pro.

 Additional applications

 The 123D suite consists of the programs: